GBH parent guide- Prep to Year 2

 Some Parents Association lunch orders in the primary school are also made via Flexischools.

-Parents need to download the Seesaw App via the App Store and then are invited by the class teacher to access their child's journal at the start of the year.
+Parents need to download the Toddle App via the App Store and then are invited by the class teacher to access their child's journal at the start of the year.

 Enrolling at a new school becomes more tangible once new books and uniforms are purchased.